-The Road Hammers set is comprised of 2 speed controllers and 2 lane change curves.
-It also has various straight and curve track parts, and several guard rails.
+The Road Hammers set is comprised of 2-speed controllers and 2 lane change curves.
+It also has various straight and curved track parts and several guard rails.
 However, all tracks are compatible with other Carrera race track parts to create a larger course.

 Despite that, the Road Hammers set is perfect for children ages 8 and above.
 It is also great for adults.
 The basic design of the course should provide ample challenge to racers, skilled or otherwise.

-However, a main point of contention of this would be the rather simple design.
-In fact, it will challenge you as much as a standard oval race course which might not be as fun other courses.
+However, the main point of contention of this would be the rather simple design.
+In fact, it will challenge you as much as a standard oval race course which might not be as fun as other courses.

 On the other hand, like other Carrera sets, you can customize the 80 Flashback with other track pieces to create a larger and more unique course.
 Also, this course can be a great option for those that are new to the concept of digital slot car racing.

 It’s important to remember that analog and digital racing are quite different from one another.
 The former is just about having the best lap time to win while the latter is all about maneuvering oneself to reach the finish line first like a real race.